colinjneville/battle-container/playstore/privacypolicy.md

-This application does not collect or store personal data.
+Battle Container does not collect or store personal data.